KamalakannanKrishnaraj15/INCOMPLETEFE-problem1/README.md

 2. Usage:

+	*) Once you clone or download this repo create a pages folder in your local IDE and paste the home.html, planets.html and result.html.
-	Once, pre-requisites are installed the application can be lanuched (optional: python server) using local server.
+	*)Once, pre-requisites are installed the application can be lanuched (optional: python server) using local server.